-Risk assessment based on microbiological analysis concluded that this micro-organism is not a toxigenic species (SD1-Section 3.1).
-The single, oral administration of live B. circulans ATCC 31382 to mice was not associated with any toxicity when assessed up to 14 days after inoculation (SD1-Section 4.3).
+The risk assessment concluded that this micro-organism is not a toxigenic species (Section 3.1).
+The single, oral administration of live B. circulans ATCC 31382 to mice was not associated with any toxicity when assessed up to 14 days after inoculation (Section 4.3).
 The Applicant has noted that this micro-organism has a history of safe use in the preparation of commercial enzymes for the food industry.
-The latter is supported by a number of international organisations, foreign governments (SD1-Section 7.1) and a report by the European Commission's Scientific Committee for Food (SCF, 2007).
+The latter is supported by a number of international organisations, foreign governments (Section 7.1) and a report published by the European Commission's Scientific Committee for Food (SCF, 2007).
 Overall, there were no concerns with the safety of B. circulans ATCC 31382, when used as a source of β -galactosidase.